drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 **Letter name knowledge assessment is the testing of children's letter naming ability.
 Children need to name some or all uppercase and lowercase letters during such tasks.
-Forms of letter name knowledge assessment are an instrument to help language teachers to understand what children know and what they still need to learn.**
+Letter name knowledge assessments are instruments to help language teachers to understand what children know and what they still need to learn.**

 CHAPTER TWO